Trip Summary and Itinerary Map

 After breakfast at Paradise Lodge, start driving south towards the Omo Valley.
 The Omo is often portrayed as a cultural Garden of Eden and is undoubtedly one of the most unique places on Earth, known for its indigenous tribes, the region has been a cultural crossroads for millennia.

 Press on to Jinka through Konso, Weito and Key Afer.
 If your visit falls on a Thursday you can stop at Key Afer to attend the Thursday market.
-Key Afer market is the best known market of the lower Omo valley.
-It is attended by many decorated tribes of Bena, Ari and Hamer.
+Key Afer market is the best known market of the lower Omo Valley.
+It is attended by many tribes including the Bena, Ari and Hamer.

 After taking a rest at Jinka, you’ll visit the recently-opened south Omo research centre and museum, which is perched on a hill overlooking the town centre and offers an attractive view.
 The anthropological museum provides a useful overview of the various cultures of south Omo.

 As evening draws in, head to Eco Omo Lodge, a basic but sufficient lodge in Jinka.

 Day 12: Omo Valley

 After breakfast at the lodge, drive to Mursi villages.
 The Mursi people have become a cultural symbol of the Lower Omo Valley.
 They are the most renowned of the Omotic speakers, famed for their practice of inserting large clay plates behind the lower lips of their women, as well as for their colourful dresses.